45 Taiwanese foods we can't live without

 25. Taiwanese sausage with sticky rice (大腸包小腸)

-Taiwanese pork sausage alone is a superstar at night markets, but when served as the snack "little sausage inside big sausage" it is unbeatable.
+Taiwanese pork sausage alone is a superstar at night markets, but when served as a snack translated as "little sausage inside big sausage" it's possibly unbeatable.

 Fengjia Night Market, Taichung County